 Comic Concepts is a site that only sells licensed pieces and they have anime statues available for preorder or purchase, such as Jimei Palace’s Enel The God Of Thunder as well as some from Tsume and Prime 1 Studio.
 Right now, they only have a select few anime statues available on their site, but this is something that may be expanding in the future.
 When it comes to licensed statues, they have some of the lowest prices even with shipping, especially for Prime 1 Studio, I’ve seen and they have good customer service as well.

 If you are someone who likes to only buy licensed pieces or someone who is still unsure about buying from one of the above sites, Comic Concepts and Speculative Fiction Collectibles, which is mentioned below, are two sites I highly recommend.

-Speculative Fiction Collectibles is another site that only sells licensed statues, like Comic Concepts.
+Spec Fiction is another site that only sells licensed statues.
 They have a great selection to shop from from studios like Figurama, Tsume, Iron Kite Studio, Jimei Palace, and more.
 At the time of writing this post, their selection is the largest out of all the sites that sell licensed anime statues, so this is a benefit to buying from them over others.

 Their shipping rates tend to be great in comparison to other sites, especially when shipping to the US or Canada, and in some occasions it's even cheaper to buy from them instead of the licensed studio themselves.